bdavidxyz/chirpy/_drafts/2024-01-29-generate-authentication-like-rails-8-will.md

 Rails comes with no default way to authenticate the user, like Laravel does in the PHP world.

-For a long time, the Devise gem was the good-enough-way-to-go for Rails, but didn't reach 100% of adoption, for longly reddit debated reasons.
+For a long time, the Devise gem was the good-enough-way-to-go for Rails, but didn't reach 100% of adoption, for longly reddit-debated reasons.

 From DHH :